RxLaboratory/Duik/src-docs/docs/guide/camera/camera-rig.md

 With the other modes, **Handheld**, **Shoulder**, **Tripod**, **Steadicam**, Duik adds some handmade, fine tuned wiggling to the motion to perfectly simulate the way the camera is moved by the operator.
 Depending on the type of camera, there are different degrees of liberty for each axis, both in position and rotation, and their weight may change.
 Duik takes all of this into account to generate a perfect motion.
 This option also influences how **camera shake** is generated, all these types will shake differently, to get the most realistic motion possible.

 The **Type of motion** changes the interpolation[*](../../misc/glossary.md) and extrapolation[*](../../misc/glossary.md) of the keyframes.
-To generate a perfectly smooth and realistic movement on cameras from your keyframes, Duik uses different [interpolation and extrapolation algorithms](../../advanced/interpolation.md), and you just have to set the type of motion you're animating:
+To generate a perfectly smooth and realistic movement on cameras from your keyframes, Duik uses different interpolation and extrapolation algorithms[*](../../misc/glossary.md), and you just have to set the type of motion you're animating:

 - **Start then stop movement**: The camera is still at the beginnning of the shot, then starts moving and stops moving before the end of the shot.
 - **Start of movement**: The camera is still at the beginning of the shot, starts moving, and the shot is cut before it starts to slow down.